 Peter is a long-term resident of the community of Red Deer and is or has been involved in a variety of community activities including Rotary Club, Ski Club, Public School Advisory Boards, Trade Associations and various City of Red Deer Boards and Committees.
 Mr. Lacey along with his wife, Kathy have been long term financial supporters and volunteers for the Red Deer Regional Hospital as well as Red Deer Public Schools and Red Deer Polytechnic.
 They are also active with A Better World charitable organization that provides partnership solutions in several third world countries.
 Peter and Kathy have assisted in building a school and two medical clinics in Kenya and are supporting a Women’s Empowerment group in Kenya providing loans for agricultural projects.
 Mr. Lacey is also a board member and owner partner of a commercial farm in Uganda.

 Ian Berzins is a seasoned mining executive with over 35 years of experience in engineering, operations, maintenance, human resources, senior operations and mine finance.
-He holds a B.Sc. in Mining Engineering from Queen’s University and is a registered professional engineer in British Columbia.
+He holds a B.Sc. in Mining Engineering from Queen’s University.
 Ian has led a number of management teams in Canada at operations including Thompson Creek Metal’s Mount Milligan Mine and San Gold Corporation’s Rice lake Mine.
 He has significant experience working with First Nations and has raised money in the capital markets.

 David Johnston is the founder of Braveheart Resources Canada Inc. For many years David has been very active in the Calgary business community and with several local and international charitable organizations.
 A former miner with Hudson Bay Mining and Smelting, he also has considerable public company experience as a director and launched an insurance company, Capital Benefits Corp., 25 years ago that remains successful today.
 He is a director of the Chamber of Mines for Eastern British Columbia and was the driving force in assembling an exceptional land package in the West Kootenays over a period of several years through Braveheart.